 Such observations of living reefs in the tropical seas provided new impulses to interpret the geological relationships in the Dolomites.
 In 1860 the Austrian geologist Baron Ferdinand F. von Richthofen visited and studied the Dolomites.
 He discovered that the sandstone and tuff deposits, surrounding the isolated peaks of dolostone, contained large limestone boulders, some containing still recognizable fossils of corals.
 Based on the theory of evolution of a reef as proposed by Darwin, Richthofen suggested that the isolated peaks were the intact remains of an ancient reef, still surrounded by clastic sediments of an ancient basin, in which, from time to time, landslides from the steep slopes of the reef deposited large boulders of corals.

 The young geologists Edmund Mojsisovics von Mojsvar developed further this reef hypothesis, mapping in detail the relationships between the single facies, ranging from the lagoon of the atoll to the open sea.
 Massive, many thousands of meter thick reefs of dolostone changed suddenly to well-bedded carbonates, deposited in a central shallow lagoon.
 The former slope of the reef was composed of tongues of reef debris interbedded within sandstones, shale and basalts deposited on the bottom of the sea.
 Such strong sedimentary facies changes were until then considered impossible.
-The reconstruction of the Dolomites as an ancient atoll landscape seemed so radical, Mojsisovics was obligated to find a private publisher for his revolutionary work.
+The reconstruction of the Dolomites as an ancient atoll landscape seemed so radical, Mojsisovics was forced to find a private publisher for his revolutionary work.

 The origin of the Dolomite Mountains as fossil reefs recalls the birth of Venus.
 Like the ancient goddess of beauty, the Dolomites were born out from the sea.